lttr/lukastrumm/src/blog/2022/multi-branch-multi-language-website.md

 classes and base components as building blocks for everything else.
 That worked great.

 Another great experiance was the integration with Storyblok.
+Its API was flexible and fast and most of the tasks were straight forward.
+For example we needed to be notified when there was a change published in a subset of the site and that was convenient with their webhooks.

 ## What is the future